 Do you want to take care of your mental health in these transition times?
 Do you feel tired and exhausted, or have difficulties concentrating with all that's going on?
 Do you get stressed by the overwhelming quantity of tasks and demands that you face every day?
 Are you wondering how you can find some peace of mind in the midst of the busyness of your life?

+According to WHO, the COVID-19 pandemic has taken a heavy toll on the mental health of millions of people with close to one billion people suffering from mental illness in the world.
+Depression, burnout and anxiety have almost doubled in 2020 compared to 2019.
 However, if our attention rests a lot on worrying thoughts, chances are high that we spend most of our time in this alert state, which is deteriorating for our body and mind.
 On a longer term, it can lead to physical illness, burnout, depression or anxiety disorder.

 It is therefore more important than ever to cultivate mental resources such as mindfulness, positivity and self-compassion – and learn how to ground yourself.
 Mindfulness can help you to adapt in this changing environment and to increase your resilience towards everything life sends your way.